bhk/scam/libraries.md

 occurrence of each member is retains.
 This can be applied to word lists or dictionaries as well.

-The builtin `sort` returns unique items and is much faster, but it does not preserve ordering.
+The `sort` function returns unique items and is much faster, but it does not preserve ordering.